+This User's Guide is for the platform version listed on the cover.
 This chapter introduces the main features and applications of the PM Devices.
 The PM Devices are the PON (Passive Optical Network) modems that connect to the Internet though a fiber cable.